kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

  - a feature flag shall control whether loadbalancer Services with mixed protcol configuration are accepted or not at validation time
  - we must add a note to the documentation that if such Service is created then it may break things after a rollback - it depends on the cloud provider implementation
  - the update of such services shall be possible even if the feature flag is OFF.
 This is to prepare for the next release when the feature flag is removed from the create path, too, and after a rollback to the first release the update of existing Service objects must be possible
  - the CPI implementations shall be prepared to deal with Services with mixed protocol configurations.
 It does not mean that the CPI implementations have to accept such Services.
 It means that the CPI implementations shall be able to process such Services.
-The CPI implementation can still reject such a Service if it cannot manage the corresponding cloud load balancers for those Services.
+The CPI implementation can still reject such a Service if it cannot manage the corresponding cloud load balancers for those Services, or for any other reasons.
 The point is, that the system (Service - CPI implementation - cloud LB) must be in a consitent state in the end, and the user must have meaningful information about that state.
 For exempla, if the Service is not accepted by the CPI implementation this fact shall be available for the user.

 In the second release:
-- the feature flag shall be set to ON by default.
+- the feature flag shall be set to ON by default (promoted to beta).
 Most probably we want to keep the feature flag so cloud providers can decide whether they enable it or not in their managed K8s services depending their CPI implementations.

 ### Test Plan